caffeinalab/gcm/README.md

 * `inBackground`: A boolean value indicating if the notification has come when the app was in background, and the user has explicited clicked on the banner.

+#### Send the notification from Parse console

+Simply configure the GCM sender id in the Parse app settings, and send the notification.

 #### License